 Signal Strength and Building Attenuation

-GPS signals arrive at Earth's surface at an extraordinarily low power level — roughly -130 dBm, which is about 0.1 picowatts.
-This is equivalent to the energy of a snowflake hitting the ground.
-While GPS receivers can detect signals at this level, they have no margin for the additional attenuation caused by building materials.
+GPS signals arrive at Earth's surface at an extraordinarily low power level -- roughly -130 dBm, which is approximately 0.00000000000000001 watts (10 femtowatts).
+Bradford Parkinson described GPS signals as "a 20-watt light bulb viewed from 20,000 kilometers away."
+While GPS receivers are engineered to detect signals at this level using sophisticated correlation techniques, they have almost no margin for additional attenuation.

-Concrete and metal walls can attenuate GPS signals by 10-30 dB, effectively making them undetectable.
-Even glass reduces signal strength.
-Signals that do penetrate buildings are often multipath — reflected versions of the original signal that have traveled a longer path, creating position errors.
+Concrete walls attenuate GPS signals by 10-20 dB.
+Metal and reinforced structures can attenuate by 20-30 dB or more, effectively making the signals undetectable.
+Even standard glass reduces signal strength.
+Signals that do penetrate buildings are often multipath reflections that have traveled indirect paths, producing position errors of tens or hundreds of meters.

 Indoor Positioning Alternatives

-When GPS signals are unavailable, smartphones use a hierarchy of other positioning methods:
+When GPS signals are unavailable, smartphones fall back to a hierarchy of alternative positioning methods:

-Wi-Fi positioning: Databases maintained by companies like Google and Apple map Wi-Fi hotspot locations.
-When your phone scans available networks and matches them against the database, it can locate itself to within 15-40 meters in urban areas.
+Wi-Fi positioning: Databases maintained by Apple, Google, and other companies map the locations of hundreds of millions of Wi-Fi access points worldwide.
+When your phone scans available networks and matches their identifiers against the database, it can estimate position to within 15-40 meters in urban areas.
+This is why keeping Wi-Fi enabled (even without connecting to a network) improves smartphone positioning indoors.

-Cell tower positioning: The phone triangulates its position from the known locations of cellular towers it can communicate with.
-Accuracy ranges from about 50 meters in dense urban areas (with many towers) to several kilometers in rural areas.
+Cell tower positioning: The phone estimates its position from the known locations of cellular towers it can communicate with, using signal strength and timing measurements.
+Accuracy ranges from approximately 50 meters in dense urban areas (with many towers) to several kilometers in rural areas with sparse coverage.

 Practical Takeaways

-For navigation, standard GPS accuracy of 3-5 meters is more than sufficient for driving, cycling, or walking.
-The limiting factor in most cases is map quality and signal update rate, not GPS accuracy itself.
+For everyday navigation, standard GPS accuracy of 3-5 meters is more than sufficient for driving, cycling, or walking.
+The limiting factor is usually map quality and signal update rate, not GPS accuracy itself.

 If positioning in urban environments is unreliable, enable location services that use all available positioning methods (GPS, Wi-Fi, cellular).
-Keeping Wi-Fi on, even without connecting to networks, improves urban positioning significantly.
+Keeping Wi-Fi on, even without connecting to a network, significantly improves urban positioning.

-For survey or precision agriculture applications requiring centimeter accuracy, RTK GPS with a local base station or subscription network correction service is necessary.
+For professional surveying, precision agriculture, or construction requiring centimeter accuracy, RTK GPS with a local base station or subscription network correction service (such as Trimble's RTX or Leica's SmartNet) is necessary.

-Battery impact from GPS varies by use.
-Continuous navigation uses GPS hardware and processors continuously and drains a smartphone battery significantly faster than passive standby mode.
+Battery impact from GPS varies significantly by use case.
+Continuous navigation uses GPS hardware and processors continuously and can drain a smartphone battery 2-3 times faster than normal use.
+Background location tracking with lower update rates has much less impact.

 - Kaplan, E. D., & Hegarty, C. J. (2017).
 Understanding GPS/GNSS: Principles and Applications (3rd ed.).
 Artech House.